-Roles and Responsibilities
+Roles and responsibilities

-- 1. We understand the purpose of our role. - 2.
-We accept that we have no legal authority to act individually and therefore we will only speak on behalf of the committee or board, when we have been specifically authorised to do so by the Trust Board. - 3.
-We accept collective responsibility for all decisions made by the committee or board.
-This means that we will not speak against majority decisions outside the meeting. - 4.
+- 1. We understand that the purpose of our role is to provide an objective view and not become involved in operational tasks. - 2.
+We accept that we have no legal authority to act individually and therefore we will only speak on behalf of the committee or Trust board when we have been specifically authorised to do so by the Trust Board. - 3.
+We accept collective responsibility for all decisions made by the committee or Trust board.
+We will not speak against majority decisions outside the meeting. - 4.
 We have a duty to act fairly and without prejudice. - 5.
-We will encourage open governance and will act appropriately. - 6.
-We will consider carefully how our decisions may affect the trust, community and schools. - 7.
+We will consider carefully how our decisions may affect the trust, community and schools. - 6.
 We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school(s) and trust.
-Our actions within school and the local community will reflect this. - 8.
-In making or responding to criticism or complaints, we will follow the procedures established by the trust. - 9.
-We will accept and respect the difference in roles between the trustee directors, trust officers, committee members and staff, ensuring that we work collectively for the benefit of The Good Shepherd Trust. - 10.
-We will respect the role of the senior leadership team(s) and their responsibility for the day-to-day management of the organisation and avoid any actions that might undermine such arrangements. - 11.
-We agree to adhere to the trust's rules and polices and the procedures, as set out in the scheme of delegation, articles of association, funding agreements and the law. - 12.
-When formally speaking or writing in our role we will ensure our comments reflect current organisational policy, even if they might be different from our personal views. - 13.
+Our actions within school and the local community will reflect this. - 7.
+In making or responding to criticism or complaints, we will follow the procedures established by the trust. - 8.
+We will accept and respect the difference in roles between the trustee directors, trust officers, local committee members and staff, ensuring that we work collectively for the benefit of The Good Shepherd Trust and its children. - 9.
+In local committees, we will respect the role of the senior leadership team(s) and their responsibility for the day-to-day management of the organisation and avoid any actions that might undermine such arrangements. - 10.
+We agree to adhere to the trust's rules and polices and the procedures, as set out in the scheme of delegation, articles of association, funding agreements and the law. - 11.
+When formally speaking or writing in our role we will ensure our comments reflect current organisational policy, even if they might be different from our personal views. - 12.
+We will only communicate using a GST or school email address.
+Private email addresses will not be used for any trust business. - 13.
 When communicating in our private capacity, including on social media, we will be mindful of and strive to uphold, the reputation of the school(s) and the trust at all times. - 14.
 We will avoid, as far as possible, becoming involved in any communication which may lead to a conflict of interest with the role of the committee or trust.